apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 If semantic is specified as EXACTLY_ONCE, the producer will write all messages in a Kafka transaction.
 Kafka distinguishes different transactions by different transactionId.
 This parameter is prefix of  kafka  transactionId, make sure different job use different prefix.

+### format

+Data format.
+The default format is json.
+Optional text format.
+The default field separator is ",".
+If you customize the delimiter, add the "field_delimiter" option.

+### field_delimiter

+Customize the field delimiter for data format.

 ### common options [config]

 Sink plugin common parameters, please refer to [Sink Common Options](common-options.md) for details.